glacuesta-gcash/fuse-cfc/readme.md

 #### Spawn
 `spawn [source tab] [new tab]`
+`spawn [source tab] [new tab],[new tab]...`

 Copies the tab `[source tab]` to `[new tab]`.
 The new tab will be given the prefix `-` (hyphen) to mark it as a generated tab, and will be deleted on next execution.

+More than one new tab can be specified, by delimiting multiple names with a comma.
+For example:

+    spawn   members   mem-corp,mem-pers,mem-free

-`build` will also be performed on the spawned tab.
+`build` will also be performed on the spawned tab(s).

 ---